Visual Collaborative: Publishing

 Polaris features both established or emerging people in the creative industry, intersecting with anthropology and humanities.
 Its subtopics may include health and wellness, architecture, fashion, entertainment news and non-partisan political themes.
 In addition to covering professionals from regions around the globe, the content aims to boost literacy in various socioeconomic circles.

 In June 2019, the second volume of the Polaris series featuring 25 people was released under the title Voyager.
 Seun Kuti was one of the main features.

 2020 TwentyEightyFour

 In May 2020, international news outlets announced the release of the TwentyEightyFour series.
 The 5th volume of the Polaris catalog consisted of conducted and transcribed interviews, among the 21 participants featured French music sisters Les Nubians, Metal Gear music and soundtrack composer Rika Muranaka, Global strategist Busie Matsiko-Andan, Comedian Chigul, Electronic music artist Coppé and a reprised conversation of Nollywood actress Dakore Akande.
 Themes of adaptability and empathy ran consistently across the collective, aiming as a reprieve and alternative to the COVID-19 pandemic media barrage.

+interviews

+Selected features from over 150 guests from the Polaris catalogue Volumes 1–10.